UMNLibraries/umedia/README.md

 ...
 ```

-Once the rails server has booted, open [http://localhost:3000/](http://localhost:3000/) in your browser.
+Wait for the app to fully boot, then open a new terminal tab and populate the local test and development solr core instances:

+`./local_dev_index_init.sh`

+Open [http://localhost:3000/](http://localhost:3000/) in your browser to see your dev instance.

 ### Ingest Sample Records Into Dev